7 Easy Fixes to User Does not Exist [Microsoft, Outlook]

 - Do not use an account name from another type of account

-Another time the error message may reflect as “The Microsoft account does not exist”.
+- Another time the error message may reflect as The Microsoft account does not exist.
 Then, this account may have been permanently deleted because of inactivity (failure to access the account using a browser within 365 days).

-After Microsoft account ID registration is completed, the user can try to login again, and the error should be gone.
+After the Microsoft account ID registration is completed, you can try to log in again, and the Microsoft account does not exist error should be gone.

-Step 2: Double-check to ascertain the correctness of every input
+2. Double-check to ascertain the correctness of every input

 Make sure that account details are correctly spelled and that the appropriate characters are used before hitting sign-in.

 This is a common error among Microsoft users encountering the error under consideration.
 They try to login into Microsoft using an email that is an additional address added to an account rather than the primary user id of the account itself.